JacksonAllan/c_cpp_hash_tables_benchmark/README.md

     static itr_type find( map_type &map, const blueprint::key_type &key )
     {
       // Returns an iterator to the specified key and associated value, if the key exists,
-      // or an iterator indicating a nonexistent key (e.g. an end iterator, for maps that follow the
+      // or an iterator indicating a nonexisting key (e.g. an end iterator, for maps that follow the
       // std::unordered_map API), if the key does not exist.
     }

     static itr_type begin_itr( map_type &map )
     {
       // Returns an iterator to the first key and associated value in the map, or an iterator
-      // indicating a nonexistent key if the map is empty.
+      // indicating a nonexisting key if the map is empty.
     }

     static bool is_itr_valid( map_type &map, itr_type &itr )